aibourk/MusicVisuals/README.md

 Using Processing, our team created visuals for our chosen audio Axel F by Crazy Frog.
 Aleena had to have 2 visuals as the music repeated and also so we all had a similar limit of time to work on.
 Her visual shows a swirl.
 Ciara's visual shows rainbow scribbles moving around.Amy's visual shows a rose like flower shape and then exposes another abstract shape inside it.
 It expands to the beat.
 Roxana's visual is of a frog image that bounces up and down the screen bouncing off the wall and every time it lands on the ground it squishes.
 There is a rainow aura around the frog and also rainbow grass at the bottom of the screen.

 # How it works
 There is a switch statement with the number keys allowing us to switch between each visual.
 Amy's visual is 1, Roxana's is 2, Ciara's is 3 and Aleena's are 4 and 5.
 We also implemented the visuals automatically changing according to the timing of the song.
+Time stamps : 0-27s Amy, 28-42s Aleena, 43-1.10s Roxana, 1.11-1.24s Aleena, 1.24-1.50s Ciara

 ### AmyVisual1
 In this visual, there are 3 elements: